CUBRID/cubrid-testtools/doc/shell_guide.md

 # Shell Test Guide
 # 1 Test Objective
 Shell test suite is used to execute CUBRID functional test in a very flexible way.
 Shell test cases are written in Linux shell programing language.
-Shell test case can integrate others programing languages, like Java, C, Perl.
-Shell test cases contain almost all the feature test and some performance test which cannot be tested by sql test or other test suites.
+It can easily integrate other programing languages, like Java, C, Perl.
+With shell test cases, almost all features  and performance which cannot be tested by SQL test or other test suites can be tested and automated.
 For examples:
 * check whether a cubrid utility works well
 * check whether the error message of a sql statement is expected
 * check a specific cubrid parameter works

-Shell test case path: [https://github.com/CUBRID/cubrid-testcases-private-ex/tree/develop/shell](https://github.com/CUBRID/cubrid-testcases-private-ex/tree/develop/shell)
+Shell test case path is located in [https://github.com/CUBRID/cubrid-testcases-private-ex/tree/develop/shell](https://github.com/CUBRID/cubrid-testcases-private-ex/tree/develop/shell).
 Shell test is contained by daily regression test.
-The test cases are run on both linux platform and Windows platform.
-This guide will introduce linux shell test.
-And shell test is also an important part of code coverage test.
+The test cases are run on both Linux platform and Windows platform.
+This guide will introduce linux shell test in detail.
+Additionally, shell test is also an important part of code coverage test.

 # 2 Shell Test via CTP